'Day to remember' as record-setting Rafa returns in style

-Paris (AFP) - Rafael Nadal described his return to action as "a memorable day" after the 16-time Grand Slam winner pulled Spain level in their Davis Cup quarter-final against Germany.
+Paris (AFP) - Rafael Nadal described his return to action as "a day to remember" after the 16-time Grand Slam winner pulled Spain level in their Davis Cup quarter-final against Germany.

 Nadal, playing his first match since limping out of the Australian Open in January with a hip injury, beat Philipp Kohlschreiber 6-2, 6-2, 6-3 in just over two and half hours in Valencia, stretching his winning streak in the Davis Cup to a record 23 matches in singles and doubles.